HarshitSethi12/Cryptocurrency-Dashboard-master/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
-You may also see any lint errors in the console
+You may also see any errors in the console

 ## Run Tests:
 ```bash